 So why did I say I didn’t support agent rating?

-Well, I believe that for the most part REAL ESTATE PROFESSIONALS are not scared to have their reputations exposed, maybe those who buy properties for cash might have reason to.
+Well, I believe that for the most part REAL ESTATE PROFESSIONALS are not scared to have their reputations exposed.
 However, they are scared of a rating method that they don’t understand and into which they have no insight or control.
 They know that online, identity is a sham and can be “gamed” as Joel put it.
 And let’s face it, who wants to be “rated”?
 What the heck does that mean?
 Rated on the basis of what?
 Good looks? negotiation?
 How can I rate negotiation skills if I am a poor negotiator?
 What one customer loves another will hate.
 For these reasons, rating qualitative skills with a quantitative number is scary.

 These are the reasons, when asked directly, “do you think rating Realtors is a good idea” that I said “no”.
 What I do believe in is exposing the Identity and Reputation of Realtors to potential customers.
 What customers desperately desire is insight into the type of person they are about to contractually entrust their biggest and most important asset – their home.
 It’s simply not fair or accurate to boil down this insight and information to a “rating”.

 So, you might ask, how do we establish Identity and transparency and honestly provide this insight into a Realtor’s reputation?
 Offline you might interview three or four of hisor her last customers.
 Or you might rely on designations from NAR, CRS, ABR, GRI and the myriad of associations and boards that have all gone to great lengths to ensure that their members are reputable.
 However, the fact remains that there are some bad actors in the group and reputation online is different than reputation offline (make sure to watch our video below).